CoderWZW/ARLib/findings.md

 <h2>Evaluation Protocol</h2>

 We split the datasets into three parts (training set, validation set, and test set) in a ratio of 7:1:2.
 The poisoning data only affects the model training process; therefore, we exclusively utilize the training set data as the known data.
 Four metrics are used for measuring attack efficiency, i.e., Hit Ratio@50, Precision@50, Recall@50 ,and NDCG@50.
 Each experiment in this section is conducted 10 times, and then we report the average results.
+The victim Model is choosen as LightGCN.

 <h2>Findings</h2>